Linda Dangcil: Career

 She appeared on Broadway when she was a teenager in the 1950s in Peter Pan opposite Mary Martin, as well as in the show's television production.
 As a result of her work in Peter Pan, the show's co-director, Jerome Robbins, selected Dangcil as one of the main dancers in the 1961 film adaptation of West Side Story.

-She was cast as Sister Ana in The Flying Nun, which ran on ABC from 1967 until 1970.
-The series was set at the Convent San Tanco located near San Juan, Puerto Rico.
-Dangcil appeared as Sister Ana in 37 episodes of the show.

-Dangcil's television guest appearances included roles on The Judge, The Bold Ones, Maverick, The Rifleman, Stagecoach West and Rawhide.
+She appeared as Sister Ana in 37 episodes of The Flying Nun, which ran on ABC from 1967 until 1970.
+Her television guest appearances included roles on The Judge, The Bold Ones, Maverick, The Rifleman, Stagecoach West and Rawhide.
 She also appeared in Here Come the Brides opposite actor Bruce Lee.
 Dangcil also starred as Elena in the 1970s PBS children's series Villa Alegre, which was created for a bilingual (English and Spanish-speaking) audience.
 Dangcil also worked as a voiceover actress on several animated productions.
 Her most recognized role was voicing the character of Carmen 'Raya' Alonso in the 1980s animated series Jem.

 Dangcil also appeared in many productions of the first national tour of A Chorus Line at the Shubert Theater in Los Angeles.
 Her last theater role was in the East West Players production of Follies, in which she played Sally.
 Dangcil also directed several productions for the Los Angeles Play Festivals.
 She sat on several Screen Actors Guild (SAG) committees.

 Death

-Linda Dangcil died at Cedars-Sinai Medical Center in Los Angeles on May 7, 2009, following an eight-year battle with throat cancer at the age of 67.
+Linda Dangcil died at Cedars-Sinai Medical Center in Los Angeles on May 7, 2009, at the age of 67, following an eight-year battle with throat cancer.
 She was survived by her husband, jazz musician Dick Hamilton, and their children, Linda Michele and Sky Hamilton, as well as a granddaughter and two brothers, Mel Dangcil and Rudy Dangcil.